Public Power Corporation: Shareholders

+The company’s shareholding structure as of 30 June 2025 was as follows:

 Renewable energy

 In 1982, PPC developed the first wind farm in the world, combined with a photo-voltaic station to supply electricity to the isolated power system of the island of Kythnos.

 The PPC has committed to buying renewable-source energy from independent producers at five times its selling rate until 2034.

 Legislation before Parliament in 2013-14 included making the PPC responsible for collection of the real estate tax, part of the EU/IMF/ECB requirements for the financial support of the economy.

+PPC acquired 600 MW of renewable energy in Romania from Enel Green Power.

+Public Power Corp. acquired a wind farm in Romania from Lukoil Group in 2023, in addition to the agreed takeover of the Enel portfolio.
+Lukoil's asset-a special purpose vehicle called Land Power owns an 84MW system located in the province of Dobruja (Dobrogea), while a 470ha wind farm in the communes of Dorobanțu and Topolog generates more than 200GWh per year.

+PPC Renewables, a subsidiary of Public Power Corporation as of March 2024 operates a fleet of renewable power plants with a capacity of more than 700 MW, with a portfolio of 1 GW of projects under construction, and plans to expand its renewable energy and energy storage portfolio to a total capacity of 5 GW by 2029.

+The company under the project has acquired three Intrakat entities cumulatively owning wind power projects in operation, under construction or prepared for construction with a total capacity of 164 MW.
+And PPC Renewables is also participating in four other Intrakat entities engaged in wind and solar PV projects with a combined capacity of about 1.6 GW.
+The deal will possibly include battery energy storage projects as well.
+The deal is worth 100 million euros and the potential joint investment is estimated at more than 1 billion euros.

 Power plants

 The 34 major thermal and hydroelectric power plants and the 3 wind farms of the interconnected power grid of the mainland, as well as the 60 autonomous power plants located on Crete, Rhodes and other Greek islands (33 thermal, 2 hydroelectric, 18 wind energy and 5 photovoltaic parks) form PPC's industrial assets and constitute the energy basis of all financial activities of the country.

 The total installed capacity of the 97 PPC's power plants is currently 12,760 MW with a net generation of 53.9 TWh in 2007.